noahrubin989/Azure-Document-Intelligence-Analyse-Invoices/README.md

 ## Objective

-To demonstrate how to extract meaningful fields from an invoice using Microsaoft Azure AI Document Intelligence.
+To demonstrate how to extract meaningful fields from an invoice using Microsoft Azure AI Document Intelligence.

 ## Solution